SmithEcophysLab/biol43506350_spring2023/rubrics/review_proposal_rubric.md

 	- What are you're intended main components?
 	- What search terms will you use to find papers?
 	- This section should be 1-2 paragraphs.
+These aspects should be briefly explained in the presentation.
+The grading will be done for all content included in the both the written document and presentation.

 ### Due date
 March 30 at 9:30 AM (bring to class or email to Nick)